bombasticSlacks/Aspirant/Game/Humble-Beginnings.md

 ### Hero
 You want to be a legend.
 You see people suffering, harassed by monsters and bandits.
 You aren’t content to make a difference in your town.
 You will battle with the legendary monsters of the world.
 * Start with the Melee and Acrobatics skills at beginner
-* Start with a basic training in one of: Dual Wielding, Acrobat, Laborer, Marksman
+* Start with a basic training in one of: Dual Wielding, Acrobat, Labourer, Marksman
 * Start with a basic training in Fighter

 Equipment: